sha367/MegaBrain/README.md

 ## Contact

-For any questions or feedback, please open an issue on GitHub or contact us at [email address].
+For any questions or feedback, please open an issue on GitHub.

 ## Acknowledgments